drumichiro/sandbox/README.md

 This is for first commit.
+This file will be overwritten by forced commit.